Udall family: Fourth generation

 Mark Emery Udall, Morris Udall's son, pursued a 20-year career as an Outward Bound instructor and director before launching a political career in 1996 with a successful campaign for the Colorado State House of Representatives as a Democrat.
-He served a single term there, before a successful bid for the U.S. House from Colorado's 2nd Congressional District in 1998.
+He served a single term there before making a successful bid for the U.S. House from Colorado's 2nd Congressional District in 1998.
 He held that office for ten years.
-In 2008 he was elected to the U.S. Senate from Colorado, and he was seated in January 2009.
+In 2008, he was elected to the U.S. Senate from Colorado, and he was seated in January 2009.
 Raised Presbyterian, Mark is the first non-Mormon politician in the family.
-With Barack Obama's nomination of Ken Salazar as Secretary of the Interior, Colorado's other Senate seat was vacated January 20, 2009, and Mark became Colorado's senior Senator after just three weeks in office.
+With Barack Obama's nomination of Ken Salazar as Secretary of the Interior, Colorado's other Senate seat was vacated on January 20, 2009, and Mark became Colorado's senior senator after just three weeks in office.
 In 2014, he was defeated for re-election by Republican Cory Gardner.

 Milan Dale Smith, Jr., Gordon Smith's brother, was nominated to the federal judiciary by George W. Bush in 2006.
 He was unanimously confirmed by the Senate (including his brother), and he currently serves on the U.S. Ninth Circuit.

 David King Udall, son of Mesa councilman David K. Udall, serves as a Superior Court Judge in Maricopa County, Arizona (since 2001).
-His brother Jesse is married to Michelle Udall who was elected to the Arizona House of Representatives in 2016.
+His brother Jesse is married [2] to Michelle Udall, who was elected to the Arizona House of Representatives in 2016.

-Mike Lee and Thomas R. Lee, though not Udalls, are second cousins to Mark and Tom Udall and Gordon Smith; their father, Rex E. Lee, a well-known scholar of Constitutional Law and Solicitor General from 1981 to 1985, was a first cousin of Stewart and Morris Udall; Mike Lee serves as a United States Senator from Utah (since 2011), and Thomas R. Lee is an Associate Justice of the Utah Supreme Court.
+Mike Lee and Thomas R. Lee, though not Udalls, are second cousins to Mark and Tom Udall and Gordon Smith; their father, Rex E. Lee, a well-known scholar of constitutional law and solicitor general from 1981 to 1985, was a first cousin of Stewart and Morris Udall; Mike Lee serves as a United States senator from Utah (since 2011); and Thomas R. Lee is an associate justice of the Utah Supreme Court.